NatalieKAndersson/SCEM/README.md

 <img src="https://github.com/NatalieKAndersson/SCEM/blob/main/Figures/Exampledata.JPG" width="800"/>

 ## Algorithm
-For a detailed explanation of how the algorithm works, see the document "Extended Methods.pdf".
+**See the document "Extended Methods.pdf" and "singlecell_flowchart.pdf" for a detailed explanation of the entire algorithm with examples.**

+To make it simple:

-As a first step the algorhtm considers each column by itself.
+1. As a first step the algorhtm considers each column by itself.
 It then identifies all genetic alterations, along with their copy numbers and start and end positions in that column.

 <img src="https://github.com/NatalieKAndersson/SCEM/blob/main/Figures/Searchalgorithm.png" width="400"/>

-As a second step it compares the genetic alterations found across the columns to identify cases where there are consecutive chromosomal alterations.
+2. As a second step it compares the genetic alterations found across the columns to identify cases where there are consecutive chromosomal alterations.

 <img src="https://github.com/NatalieKAndersson/SCEM/blob/main/Figures/Comparebetween.png" width="400"/>